Music community honors Randy Travis in song

-From left, Mary Travis and artist Randy Travis speak at a press conference before "1 Night.
+Travis Tritt, from left, Michael Ray, Randy Travis, Mary Travis and Ricky Traywick appear on stage at the "1 Night.
 1 Place.
 1 Time.: A Heroes and Friends Tribute to Randy Travis" at Bridgestone Arena on Wednesday, Feb.
-8, 2017, in Nashville, Tenn.
+8, 2017 in Nashville, Tenn.
 (Photo by Laura Roberts/Invision/AP)

 A near fatal stroke couldn't take away the signature baritone of country star Randy Travis, and dozens of his friends, from Garth Brooks to Kenny Rogers, used their voices and his songs to honor the legend.